dsalahutdinov/yabeda-puma-plugin/README.md

  - `puma_running` - the number of running threads (spawned threads) for any puma worker
  - `puma_max_threads` - preconfigured maximum number of worker threads
  - `puma_backlog` - the number of backlog threads, the number of connections in that worker's "todo" set waiting for a worker thread.
+ - `puma_requests` - the number of total processed requests

 ## Installation